Linzh7/Note-Distributed-Data-Infrastructures/Azure Data Lake Store.md

 ## system design

 The key concept of ADLS is tiered storage, includes local tiers and remote tiers.
-Local tiers could provide a quick access, while remote tiers support different storage systems, and provides
+Local tiers could provide a quick access, while remote tiers support different storage systems, and provides abstracts for futher use.